open-AIMS/ereefs-tutorials/README.md

 * [Quarto](https://quarto.org/docs/get-started)
 * [R](https://www.r-project.org/)
 * [Python](https://wiki.python.org/moin/BeginnersGuide/Download)
-* A [Github account](https://github.com/join) with permissions to push to the ereefs-tutorials repository
+* A [Github account](https://github.com/join) with permissions to push to the [open-AIMS eReefs-Tutorials repository](https://github.com/open-AIMS/eReefs-Tutorials)
 * The R packages and Python modules used within the scripts you are trying to render

   * R packages are installed from an R console with the command <br>`install.packages("<package_name>")` for packages hosted on CRAN; or <br>`remotes::install_github("<Github username>/<repo name>")` to install packages hosted in a Github repository.